Digoxin Medicine Level

 Taking digoxin within 6 to 12 hours before this test can affect your results.

 Many other medicines can also affect your digoxin level.
-These include antacids, drugs
+These include antacids, medicines

 that lower cholesterol, over-the-counter medicines for diarrhea, bulk laxatives, and